adithya-s-k/adithyask.com/README.md

 ## Usage

 - **Portfolio**: Visit [adithyask.com](https://adithyask.com) and navigate through the different sections to explore my projects and skills.
-- **Blogs**: Head over to [blogs.adithyask.com](https://blogs.adithyask.com) to read my tech blogs and stay updated with the latest trends.
 - **Interactive Resume Game**: For a unique experience, try out the [interactive resume game](https://game.adithyask.com) to learn more about me in a fun and interactive way.

 ## License